 In our discussion on top PowerPoint design practices, we discussed how some factors—particularly the use of images, color, and space—can make a huge difference in the look of your slides.
 If you want your data to pop, make sure you learn how to use and manipulate these elements in your visualizations.
-Look through our portfolio to find inspiration.
-You can also utilize online tools like Visual.ly to get creative.
+Look through our portfolio for inspiration.

 Highlight the insights